Asking LLMs to Verify First is Almost Free Lunch: Experiments

 \subsection{Iter-VF for Test-Time Scaling}

-Since Iter-VF does not require additional training or task-specific prior knowledge to decompose the problem, we compare Iter-VF with below TTS strategies, including: \begin{itemize}[leftmargin=*] \item Self-Correction \cite{madaan2023self,shinn2023reflexion}: A sequential strategy that ask LLM to reflect and refine output iteratively.
-It is important to distinguish that such method asks LLM to reflection and refinement considering all previous context, thinking and answers, while Iter-VF only asks LLM to verify the answer in last one step, cutting off all history context, thinking and answers.

-\item PHP \cite{zheng2023progressive}: A sequential strategy that concatenates all previous answers after the input question by"(Hint: The answer is near to $a_1,\cdots,a_{t-1}$)".
-The difference is that PHP does not give instructions about what to do with previous answers.

-\item Self-Consistency \cite{wang2022self}: A parallel strategy that generates multiple reasoning paths leading to answers independently, and determines the final answer by majority-voting.

-\item Best-of-N \cite{lightman2023let,yao2023tree}: A parallel strategy that multiple reasoning paths leading to answers independently, and asks the LLM to evaluate the quality of each one respectively, and determines the final answer with highest score.
-Note that while the initial methods could require training an additional model as versifier, and use it to progressively evaluate decomposed reasoning steps, they are reduced to such implementation for fair comparison under the no-training and no task-specific prior knowledge setting. \end{itemize} We implemented two variants of Iter-VF: Iter-VF from VF which starts VF prompting with the trivial answer "1" in the initial iteration; and Iter-VF from CoT which uses standard CoT prompting in the initial iteration and start verification from the second iteration.
+\paragraph{Baselines.} Since Iter-VF does not require additional training, external supervision, nor task-specific prior knowledge to decompose the problem, we compare Iter-VF with TTS strategies including sequential ones: \textit{Self-Correction} \cite{madaan2023self,shinn2023reflexion,muennighoff2025s1}, \textit{PHP} \cite{zheng2023progressive}; and parallel ones: \textit{Self-Consistency} \cite{wang2022self}, \textit{Best-of-N} \cite{lightman2023let,yao2023tree}.
+The detail implementation and discussion are provided in Appendix~\ref{app:tts}.
+We implemented two variants of Iter-VF:\textit{ Iter-VF from VF} which starts VF prompting with the trivial answer "1" in the initial iteration; and\textit{ Iter-VF from CoT} which uses standard CoT prompting in the initial iteration and start verification from the second iteration.

 \paragraph{Performance Comparison and Analysis.} Figure~\ref{fig:tts} shows the results.
 It can be observed that Iter-VF significantly outperforms other baselines with limited test-time computation budget.